 Venture Round in 2007

-Zest Labs specializes in on-demand data visibility solutions, focusing on cold chain and asset management.
-The company offers advanced XC3 Extended Capability RFID products and technologies that facilitate various applications, including temperature monitoring for perishable food and pharmaceuticals, asset tracking in construction and remote worksites, and vehicle and yard management.
-By providing real-time monitoring, Zest Labs helps organizations minimize shrinkage and loss, improve asset tracking and management, lower operational costs, and enhance profitability.
+Zest Labs specializes in providing on-demand data visibility solutions focused on cold chain and asset management.
+The company offers advanced XC3 Extended Capability RFID products and technologies that facilitate temperature monitoring for perishable food and pharmaceuticals, as well as asset tracking for construction sites and remote works.
+Its solutions extend to vehicle and yard management, security, and access control.
+Through real-time monitoring, Zest Labs helps organizations minimize shrinkage, optimize asset management, lower operational costs, and enhance profitability.
+In addition, the company provides post-harvest freshness management services aimed at modernizing the food distribution system, which includes tags and readers for tracking reusable transport items and personnel, ultimately improving food quality, reducing waste, and benefiting the environment.

 Qwaq